ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-license-mgmt}
 {: faq}

-After an order to create a new cluster for VMware vSphere® is placed, the VMware licenses, VMware ESXi™ servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.
+After an order to create a new cluster for VMware vSphere® is placed, the VMware® licenses, VMware ESXi™ servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.

 After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster by using the saved configuration.
 For more information, see [Scaling existing vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_scalingexistingclusters).